Don1Geilo/ProjektWallenstein/README.md

 This is a ready-to-push bundle.
 It includes:
 - Robust price updater with DuckDB storage
-- Reddit sentiment integration (PRAW)
+- Reddit sentiment integration (PRAW) with basic English/German keyword analysis
 - Telegram alerts (optional)

 Broker-target support is temporarily disabled pending a new data provider.